-Here is the step by step tutorial “How to insert VBA in Outlook?“
+Here is the step-by-step tutorial “How to insert VBA in Outlook?“

 - Open Outlook >> Click Alt + F11 >> Microsoft Visual Basic page appears.
-(It’s completely different and unfamiliar to the majority of users), but there is nothing to worry about.
+(It’s completely different and unfamiliar to most users), but there is nothing to worry about.

 - The next step is to insert a module by clicking the Insert >> Module.

 - Copy (Ctrl + C and Paste Ctrl + V the below code)

 Dim MItem As MailItem